-Are you planning an amazing meeting in Madrid, a conference in Kathmandu, or an incentive in Idaho?
-Maybe you are just travelling to Cincinnati, Chicago, or San Francisco… Maybe you got that hot new job offer to plan meetings for that kick-ass association in Washington, DC.
+Are you planning a fantastic meeting in Madrid, a Kathmandu conference, or an Idaho incentive?
+Maybe you are just traveling to Cincinnati, Chicago, or San Francisco… Maybe you got that hot new job offer to plan meetings for that kick-ass association in Washington, DC.
 The reason does not matter because if you are an event planner headed somewhere new, you must know what crap is going to cost because crap adds up.

-We all know that you can find the cost of living for far flung places a number of ways.
+We all know that you can find the cost of living for far-flung places several ways.
 You can go-a-Googling.
-You can call up that nice lady at the local CVB, you know, the one that never calls you back.
+You can call up that lovely lady at the local CVB, you know, the one that never calls you back.
 You can consult the stars.
-You can even call your local wizard and he can whip up a budgeting potion for you.
-While these things may or may not work, you could just head over to Numbeo and type in the city name and BAM… information at your finger tips.
+You can even call your local wizard, and he can whip up a budgeting potion for you.
+While these things may or may not work, you could head over to Numbeo and type in the city name, and BAM… information is at your fingertips.

 According to Numbeo, they are: